-- 1. Review the specification to ensure that it is not unduly restrictive so as to limit competition.
-Is any component of the solicitation so restrictive that only one (1) or a small number of vendors is capable of responding to the solicitation?
+- Review the specification to ensure that it is not unduly restrictive so as to limit competition.
+Is any component of the solicitation so restrictive that only one or a small number of vendors is capable of responding to the solicitation?
 If so, were those vendors notified of the solicitation?
-Response: The bid was not restrictive, however, there is a limited pool of qualified firms that have appropriate staff, experience and resources to maintain the level of labor, materials and equipment necessary to meet the requirements of the contract.
-All five eligible vendors were notified that the bid documents were available. - 2.
-Was the solicitation advertised and posted on the County website as required?
-Response: The bid was advertised in NYSCR, Newsday, and in the County Solicitation Board. - 3.
-Was the NIGP commodity code used to conduct the solicitation appropriate?
+Response: the bid was not restrictive; however, there is a limited pool of qualified electrical contractor firms that have appropriate staff and resources needed to provide the necessary services to meet the requirements of the contract. - 2) Was the solicitation advertised and posted on the County website as required?
+Response: yes. - 3) Would we be likely to obtain greater vendor participation by advertising in other venues (e.g., New York State Contract Reporter, trade journals, other local media, etc.)?
+Response: the bid was advertised in NYSCR and Newsday. - 4) Was the NIGP commodity code used to conduct the solicitation appropriate?
 Were appropriate vendors registered with the County for that commodity code or otherwise notified?
-Response: The correct commodity codes were utilized in e-procure.
-Accordingly, the vendors registered for that commodity code received an automatic notification.
+Response: The correct commodity codes were utilized in e-procure, accordingly, the vendors registered for that commodity code received an automatic notification.
+Additionally, three of the firms normally associated with this work were also contacted directly.
+They are Hinck Electric, Eldor Electric, and Commander Electric. - 5) Is the market for the specified goods or services structurally limited (i.e. are there geographic, capital, vendor capacity, service schedule, or other requirements) such that the greater vendor participation is not possible?
+Response: Does not apply.

-Kenneth G. Arnold, Commissioner May 8, 2023 Page 2 SUBJECT: Low Participation for Traffic Signal Maintenance Contract Bid Contract No. T62250-06M
+Kenneth G. Arnold, Commissioner June 8, 2023 Page 2 SUBJECT: Low Participation for Bid Contract

-- 4. Is the market for the specified goods or services structurally limited (i.e. are there geographic, capital, vendor capacity, service schedule, or other requirements) such that the greater vendor participation is not possible?
-Response: Yes, there are five (5) approved contractors that could perform the type of work that is needed. - 5.
-Survey vendors that received notice of the solicitation but did not respond to determine why the vendor chose not to do so.
+- Traffic Signal System Operations Phase 6 Bid Contract No. T62000-07E / PIN 0761 - 6) Survey vendors that received notice of the solicitation but did not respond to determine why the vendor chose not to do so.
 Typical responses include but are not limited to: - a.
 The vendor did not see the advertisement.
-Response: Fifty-One (51) vendors were notified.
-Ten (10) vendors viewed the solicitation on the N.C.
-Solicitation Board, and four (4) vendors picked up the bid package. - b.
-The vendor does not offer the specified goods/services as a follow-up, ask if the specification is too specific to a competitor's product (is the specification "brand- specific" or written to one manufacturer's or service provider's offering?).
+Response: Seventeen (17) vendors downloaded the contract documents. - b.
+The vendor does not offer the specified goods/services-as a follow-up, ask if the specification is too specific to a competitor's product (is the specification "brand-specific" or written to one manufacturer's or service provider's offering?)
 Response: The work specification was not too specific so as to restrict participation. - c.
-The vendor is too busy with other work at this time.
-Response: One vendor contacted stated they were too busy with similar work to bid on the contract, and another stated that after reviewing the contract they decided the job was beyond the company's current capacity to satisfy all necessary requirements. - d.
-The vendor is not interested in pursuing a County contract at this time-as a follow-up, as to why this is the case.
-Response: Vendors cited a concern about the amount of other work they had at the time of the contract offering.
+The vendor is too busy with other work at this time Response: Most vendors contacted stated their personnel were too busy to commit to this contract.

-Joseph J Pecora
+Joseph G. Pecora